Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_pipelines_with_snowpark_python/data_engineering_pipelines_with_snowpark_python.md

     * Select the "HOL_ROLE" role to have access to the new database
 * Click on the blue "Get" button

 That's it... we don't have to do anything from here to keep this data updated.
-The provider will do that for us and data sharing means we are always seeing whatever they they have published.
+The provider will do that for us and data sharing means we are always seeing whatever they have published.
 How amazing is that?
-Just think of all the things you didn't have do here to get access to an always up-to-date, third-party dataset?
+Just think of all the things you didn't have do here to get access to an always up-to-date, third-party dataset!

 ### Run the Script
 Open the `steps/03_load_weather.sql` script in VS Code from the file Explorer in the left navigation bar, and run the script.
 Notice how easy it is to query data shared through the Snowflake Marketplace!
 You access it just like any other table or view in Snowflake: